 "On our home security cameras, we noticed that the dog walker decided to stay in our apartment well after the walk ended.
 My wife likes to check in on our dog post-walk to see how long it takes him to settle down, and when she noticed he wasn’t in his playpen, she saw the dog walker sitting on a chair and noticed that our bedroom door was open which had been shut.
 We then saw the guy walk through our apartment looking through bags and then sitting on our couch looking through the drawers of our coffee table, casually taking items out and looking at them.
 Then my wife had trouble connecting to one of the cameras.
 The dog walker had unplugged it.
 We have another camera that he mustn't have noticed.
 I virtually turned it towards him and took photos of him sitting on our couch going through our things while our dog sat by his feet.
 We were able to take photos of him caught in the act, and they were time-stamped.
 This was at least twenty minutes after the walk had ended.
 I didn’t want to call him out through the camera's two-way microphone out of fear that he would have done something irrational to our dog and home.
 So I just called his cell, and once he saw I was calling, he got up, tossed our dog in his playpen and left.
 Thankfully, our dog wasn't hurt and nothing appears to have been stolen, but the incident left us feeling uncomfortable and violated."

 This family was lucky to not be harmed.
 Sadly, the web reveals far worse when you think your dog walker is like your Uber driver.
-Just google the words Wag! lost dog or Wag! theft to learn what happened to other families who used the Wag!
+Just google the words Wag! lost dog or Wag! theft to learn what happened to many families who used the Wag!
 App to book a dog walker.

 Read the Awful Fine Print